 2009

 In a world that demands constant hustle, my work acts as an active practice of rebellion.
 Each carved line a deliberate choice to slow down and create with intention and intuition.
+The medium itself demands intention, every cut is permanent.
 The meditative quality of building and revealing what lies beneath becomes both process and metaphor for what we discover when we choose to slow down.

-My current pieces often begin with a title that captures a feeling I need to explore.
-I layer paint with this in mind, then carve, letting my hands find what wants to emerge while leaving pieces of myself carved into the depths.
-The carving process is both rhythmic and meditative.
-The surfaces become vessels for light and shadow, creating space for quiet reflection and discovery, where viewers might discover their own crevasse to leave something behind.
+Without the ability to recall memories visually, they exist as feelings rather than visions.
+My current pieces begin with a title that captures something I need to explore, leaning into the feelings themselves by creating visual representations of what I can only experience as emotion.
+I layer paint with this in mind, then carve, letting my hands find what wants to emerge.
+The surfaces become vessels for light and shadow, creating space for quiet reflection and discovery, while leaving pieces of myself carved into the depths.

 My work invites viewers into slowed, mindful observation.
 As light changes throughout the day, new details emerge and recede, creating an ongoing relationship that encourages return for deeper meaning.
 These pieces ask us to pause in a world that demands constant motion, and find meaning in simply paying attention.